ralkhamesie/Graph_MST/README.md

 # Graph_MST
-This code was written to complete a project requirement CPCS 324 under the supervision of Dr. Mai Fadel.\n Several sources were used to write the code, the most important of which are:
+This code was written to complete a project requirement CPCS 324 under the supervision of Dr. Mai Fadel.

+Several sources were used to write the code, the most important of which are:

 [1] Levitin, A. (2011).
 Introduction to the Design and Analysis of Algorithms (3rd ed.).
 Pearson.

 [2] Jain, S. (2019, August 31).
 Kruskal’s Algorithm – Minimum Spanning Tree (MST) - Complete Java Implementation | TutorialHorizon.
 Algorithms. https://algorithms.tutorialhorizon.com/kruskals-algorithm-minimum-spanning-tree-mst-complete-java-implementation/